About me

 Recent Publications

-Nichole Boufford, Joseph Wonsil, Adam Pocock, Jack Sullivan, Margo Seltzer, Thomas Pasquier, "Computational Experiment Comprehension Using Provenance Summarization."
-In the proceedings of Proceedings of the 2024 ACM Conference on Reproducibility and Replicability, 2024.
+Joseph Wonsil, RĂºbia Guerra, Adam Pocock, Jack Sullivan and Margo Seltzer, "Raising the Reproducibility Bar."
+In the proceedings of Proceedings of the 2025 ACM Conference on Reproducibility and Replicability, 2025.
 View Paper

-Joseph Wonsil, Jack Sullivan, Margo Seltzer, Adam Pocock, "Integrated Reproducibility with Self-describing Machine Learning Models."
-In the proceedings of Proceedings of the 2023 ACM Conference on Reproducibility and Replicability, 2023.
+Joseph Wonsil, Nichole Boufford, and Margo Seltzer, "Experience with Reproducibility and Consistency in Writing an Academic Paper."
+In the proceedings of Proceedings of the 2025 ACM Conference on Reproducibility and Replicability, 2025.
 View Paper